Ankr-network/ankr-docs/README.md

 1. Create a feature branch from the `stage` branch.
 Use the branch naming format described farther in this doc.
 2. Work on the documentation for the feature.
 3. When done, test your documentation deploying it to `STAGE`.
 4. When tested, create a pull request to the `stage` branch and add colleagues as reviews, at your discretion.
-Use the pull request naming format described farther in this doc.
+Use the pull request naming format described further in this doc.
 5. When merged, test the `stage` branch deploying it to `STAGE`.
 6. When ready, create a pull request to the `main` branch.
 7. When merged, test the `main` branch deploying it to `STAGE`.